Mungert69/FreeNetworkMonitorBlog/content/posts/MasteringHostManagementWithAIAddingMonitoringAndOptimizingHosts.md

 ### Conclusion

-With the Quantum Ready Monitor Assistant, adding, configuring, and retrieving monitoring data of your hosts is streamlined and user-friendly.
+With the Quantum Network Monitor Assistant, adding, configuring, and retrieving monitoring data of your hosts is streamlined and user-friendly.
 By following the steps outlined above, you can effectively manage your network hosts, ensuring optimal performance and security.

-Don't hesitate to explore the full functionality of the Quantum Ready Monitor Assistant by clicking the assistant icon at the bottom right of the page for more tips and tools to enhance your network management skills!
+Don't hesitate to explore the full functionality of the Quantum Network Monitor Assistant by clicking the assistant icon at the bottom right of the page for more tips and tools to enhance your network management skills!